ircv3/ircv3-specifications/extensions/setname.md

 This capability MUST be referred to as `draft/setname` at capability negotiation time.

-Servers advertising the `draft/setname` capability MUST implement the command as specified here, and MUST support usage of the command even while the capability is not negotiated.

-Servers advertising the capability MUST also provide a `NAMELEN` token in `RPL_ISUPPORT` with the maximum allowed length for realnames.
+When enabled, servers MUST provide a `NAMELEN` token in `RPL_ISUPPORT` with the maximum allowed length for realnames.

-If a client sends a `SETNAME` command without having negotiated the capability, the server SHOULD handle it silently, as the historic implementations did.

-Absence of this capability MUST NOT cause the client to prevent the user from sending this command.

 This client-to-server `SETNAME` command looks as follows: